 Summary

-This paper presents the largest systematic empirical investigation of what makes conversational AI persuasive in political contexts, using three preregistered experiments with 42,357 UK participants, 19 LLMs spanning four orders of magnitude in compute, and 707 political issues.
-The authors find that post-training (especially reward modeling) and prompting strategies are far more powerful persuasion levers than model scale or personalization, and they identify information density—the number of fact-checkable claims per conversation—as the unifying mechanism.
-Crucially, the same levers that boost persuasion systematically degrade factual accuracy, exposing a persuasion–accuracy trade-off with direct implications for AI safety and political communication.
+This paper reports the largest systematic empirical investigation to date of what makes conversational AI persuasive in the political domain.
+Across three preregistered experiments involving nearly 77,000 responses from 42,357 UK participants, 19 LLMs, and 707 political issues, the authors dismantle the persuasion process into its component “levers”: model scale, prompting strategy, personalization, and post-training.
+Their central finding is that post-training and prompting matter far more than raw model size or personalization, and that all of these effects operate through a single mechanism — information density, the volume of fact-checkable claims packed into a conversation.
+Crucially, the same techniques that maximize persuasion also degrade factual accuracy, exposing a systematic persuasion–accuracy trade-off with direct implications for AI safety and misinformation policy.

 Key Contributions